KUJP-code/KU-wiki/src/content/docs/setsumeikai/gas_sheet.md

 ##### createRecordMain(\_in_spread_id)

+Seems to be the function that handles creating the attendance list and PDFs for a given setsumeikai.

+###### Walkthrough

 Calls `setGrobal`.

 Assigns the contents of the inquiry input sheet to `data` and the contents of the additional information sheet to `data_sub`.